wobsoriano/solid-stripe/README.md

 pnpm add stripe
 ```

-We will use [solid-start](https://github.com/solidjs/solid-start) in all of the examples.
+We'll use [solid-start](https://github.com/solidjs/solid-start) in all of the examples.

 ## Docs